daeunyeo/Pediatric-brain-age/README.md

 absolute terms.
 It situates the individual within their peer group.
 A gap of +0.63 years is meaningful not because the model was accurate to 0.63 years, but because it places this child in the upper half of their age-matched cohort.
-This peer-relative framing is what makes the output relevant to developmental evaluation contexts.
+This peer-relative framing makes the output relevant to developmental evaluation.

 ---